 Since tearing and eating the soup-infused innards is supposed to be the best part of the whole experience, I went back to the drawing board.

 The next attempt went much better.
-It involved the Really Crusty Rolls I shared with you a couple of weeks ago.
+It involved the Really Crusty Rolls recipe I shared with you a couple of weeks ago.
 I divided the dough into four portions and formed each piece into a ball.
-You can see the technique illustrated in the video below.
-Finally, the rolls were shaped and baked according to that recipe.

 Please note the recipe for the rolls is written to be mixed and kneaded in a bread machine.